 - participate in a stimulating interdisciplinary forum attended by top level scientists and clinicians in the field

 Admittance to this seminar is upon selection due to the limited number of places available.
-If you want to attend please register by completing the online form.
-The deadline to register is 22 October, 2018.
+Please kindly note that the registration is now closed.

 Notification of selections will be sent by end of November 2018.